 When you tune the model, Control System Tuner converts each tuning goal to a function of the tunable parameters of the system and adjusts the parameters to minimize the value of those functions.
 For this example, the tuning report shows that the final values for all tuning goals are close to 1, which indicates that all the requirements are nearly met.

-Write the tuned parameter values back to the Simulink model.
+To do so, write the tuned parameter values back to the Simulink model.
 On the Control System tab, click Update Blocks.
 In the Simulink model window, simulate the model with the new parameter values.
 Observe the response to the step changes in setpoint commands,

 r-ref at 0, 3, and 6 seconds respectively.